If you need to make some extra cash, selling or donating your plasma can be an easy way to earn money.

 Get a full night’s sleep.
 You will not be permitted to sleep during your donation, so be sure that you feel fresh before donating.

 Eat a well-rounded meal and stay hydrated.
-By making sure that your blood sugar levels are stable and that you are well-hydrated will ensure that you have a successful donation and continue to feel good afterward.
+Ensuring that your blood sugar levels are stable and well-hydrated will ensure that you have a successful donation and continue to feel good afterward.

 Prepare your documentation.
 You will be turned away if you do not have a photo ID, Social Security card, and other necessary documents, so be sure to check the website or call ahead to confirm what documents you need to bring.